datahappy1/go_fuzzymatch/README.md

 This tool implicitly formats the input strings using these actions:

 - applies lowercase
-- removes non-alphabetical chars and non-digits
+- processes only alphabetical chars and digits
-- in case the input string can be split to an array of words by whitespace, the array items are unique
+- in case the input string can be split by whitespace into an array of words, the array items are deduplicated

 This tool is able to operate in two modes:
 - `simple` mode